-In some cases, the results of better scientific understanding of factors constraining recovery of non-recovering resources may suggest ways that recovery may be hastened through intervention.
+In some cases, the results of better scientific understanding of the factors constraining recovery of injured resources may also suggest ways that recovery can be hastened through intervention.
 For example, oil remaining in some mussel beds may be removed to reduce the biological availability of the oil.
-These kinds of efforts should be monitored to evaluate efficacy and also the extent of additional injury that may collaterally result from the intervention.
+These kinds of efforts should be monitored to evaluate their effectiveness and also the extent of additional injury that may result from such manipulation.
 This science strategy therefore includes a section on general restoration, to insure that restoration efforts have a firm scientific basis, are appropriately integrated with recovery and research strategies, and are critically evaluated to see what works.